andrew/ultimate-awesome/README.md

 - [zero](https://github.com/nalgeon/zero) - Zero Dependency Club.
 - [awesome-web-development](https://github.com/nepaul/awesome-web-development) - 🧡 A curated list of awesome web development resources.
 - [awesome-ISP](https://github.com/starkfan007/awesome-ISP) - A curated list of awesome ISP frameworks, papers, libraries, resources, and shiny things. .
+- [Awesome-Video-Robotic-Papers](https://github.com/H-Freax/Awesome-Video-Robotic-Papers) - This repository compiles a list of papers related to the application of video technology in the field of robotics!
+Star⭐ the repo and follow me if you like what you see🤩.
+- [awesome-ai-market-maps](https://github.com/joylarkin/awesome-ai-market-maps) - An Awesome List of 400+ AI Market Maps from 2026 and 2025.
 - [reddit](https://github.com/linsa-io/reddit) - Awesome Reddit subreddits.
 - [awesome-ai-model-routing](https://github.com/not-diamond/awesome-ai-model-routing) - A curated list of awesome approaches to AI model routing.
 - [awesome-turso](https://github.com/tursodatabase/awesome-turso) - Awesome list about everything related to Turso.